 Tip: To help your plants grow sturdy, place a small fan on low nearby.
 Or, lightly brush the tops of the plants with your hands a couple of times each day.

-Learn all about growing plum tomatoes:
+Learn more about growing tomatoes:

 Tomato plants can experience insect problems with tomato hornworms, cutworms, and a few other garden pests.
 Also, if not staked or caged, snails and slugs will munch on the ripening fruit.